Lyrdinn/lyrdinn/README.md

 <h2> 👨🏻‍💻 About Me </h2>

-<p> I'm an aspiring gameplay programmer that enjoys learning and making creative games.
-I studied for 3 years in Computer Science at the Université Paris-Cité and I'm currently in my 2nd year game programming master's degree at CNAM-ENJMIN. </p>
+<p> Hi !
+I'm a junior gameplay programmer and I hold a bachelor in Computer Science at the Université Paris-Cité and a game programming master's degree at CNAM-ENJMIN.
+Feel free to explore my repositories and to check out my games !</p>

 - 🔧 &nbsp; I've made games in multiple engines, my favorite ones are mostly Unreal, Unity and Godot.
 - 🎮 &nbsp; I play a lot of varied genres of games such as : Platformers, rogue-likes, action games and rpgs both Indie and AAA